ArianaGuial/ArianaGuial/README.md

 I also love my 3 doggos: 2 huskies and 1 mix breed.

-This GitHub account is mainly for college stuff.
+NOTE: This GitHub account is mainly for college stuff.

 <!---
 ArianaGuial/ArianaGuial is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.